strangedev/prgpr/Milestone2_README.txt

  \____/\__,_| .__/  |_| |_|  \/  \/|_|_|\_\_|\___|_|   \__,_|_| |_|\___|_| |_|
             | |
             |_|

 The second adventure has started...
 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------

-After a journey full of expiring the review of the first mission completed, the empassioned coders headed to a whole new island without shipping the most basic search functionality.
-Many dramatic experiences happend since then, the coders could even imagine ...
+After a journey full of expiring the review of the first mission completed, the passionate coders headed to a whole new island without shipping the most basic search functionality.
+Many dramatic experiences happened since then, the coders could even imagine ...
 The price discovering this mess was high, they even had to give up their name...